 Barnwell's dual-campus structure is unusual in England and reflects a deliberate strategic choice made after the 2006 merger with neighbouring Collenswood School.
 Rather than maintain one sprawling campus, leadership invested £4.6 million in expansion and refurbishment, creating what feels like two distinct schools unified by shared values.
-Middle Campus occupies the former Heathcote School site and centres on Key Stage 3 students, fostering a smaller, more personalised community where every student knows staff by name.
+Middle Campus occupies the former Heathcote School site and centres on Key Stage 3 students, encouraging a smaller, more personalised community where every student knows staff by name.
 Upper Campus serves Key Stage 4 and the sixth form, with purpose-built facilities for performing arts, music, and STEM learning.

 Miss Maria Townsend became headteacher in September 2024, arriving from Raynville Academy with a reputation for strategic vision.
 She follows Anthony Fitzpatrick, whose leadership oversaw much of the school's recovery.
 This transition reflects confidence in the direction of travel rather than instability; the school's trajectory has been decisively upward since 2018.